juju/docs/src/en/reference-hook-tools.md

   - lists of strings are converted to a single newline-separated string
   - all other types (in general, dictionaries) are formatted as YAML

-Also see the [hook environment](./authors-hook-envitronment) page for further details of the hook environment
+Also see the [hook environment](./authors-hook-environment.html) page for further details of the hook environment.

 ## Available commands: